 About two miles from our house, there is a nice pond.
 The trail behind our house meanders through a community park, and we often walk our dogs along this path to the pond and back.
 On a warm morning, one Saturday last spring, my wife, our two Weimaraners, Klaus and Zander, and I headed toward the pond.

-I was still healing from a crash on the hi-wheeled bike.
+hi-wheeled bike.
 Both my hands protected my face during a fall off the bike, and both wrists were a bit gimpy.
 With 80 pounds of joyful dog on a thirty-foot leash, I had my hands full.
 Sensing that I was not completely in control, Zander pulled and tugged and made the walk uncomfortable.
 He was not his usual well-behaved self.
 The walk started as a pain in the "wrist".
 I was a grump!

 With Peggy and Klaus in the lead, Zander and I trailed behind.
 Each of us was trying to control the other.
 After what seemed like forever, we made it to the steep bank of the pond.
 As we topped the crest, a duck waddled out from under a willow tree, saw Zander and headed toward the safety of open water.
 Zander lurched, and I toppled head-over-heels down the slope.
 Thinking that I would be dragged into the pond, I let go of the leash -- late.
 I stopped my head-long plunge just at the water's edge and just in time to witness an insolent duck quack at the mastery of his escape, only to be surprised that the dog was swimming only a tail feather away.